Exercise for elderly parents — safe movement that maintains independence

 Getting Started and Keeping Going

 The second step is finding something your parent can actually do and will actually do.
 This is different from what's objectively best.
 If your parent hates water, aquatic therapy won't happen.
-If they're uncomfortable in group settings, a class might not stick.
+If they're uncomfortable in group settings, a class won't stick.
 If they're an outdoor person, indoor exercise will feel hollow.
 This is where you come in as someone who knows them.
 You can recognize what might actually appeal to them.

 Make movement social if you can.
 Walk with your parent.
 Sit with them while they do exercises.
 Sign up for a class together.
 The social element changes everything.
 Exercising alone feels like work.
 Exercising with someone you care about feels like spending time together.

 Celebrate what your parent can do, not what they can't.
 If they can't walk for thirty minutes yet, celebrate the ten minutes they did walk.
 If they missed Tuesday but came back Wednesday, that's a win.
-The narrative you help them tell themselves about exercise should be about resilience and capacity, not about limitations.
+The story you help them tell themselves about exercise should be about resilience and capacity, not about limitations.

 Pain is a signal to stop, not a reason to refuse movement entirely.
 But muscle soreness from working a bit harder is different from pain that shoots through a joint.
 Help your parent understand that difference.
 A little discomfort as a muscle works is normal.
 Sharp pain isn't.